18paulb/316Instructions/README.md

 4. Change the `font-size: 10px` section to say `font-size: 40px;` (make sure to keep the semicolon)
 5. The header should get larger automatically after a few seconds:

+The updated page should look similar to this
 ![changed header](./images/changedHeader.png)

 ### Changing The Image